We discuss the following topics in this blog:

 Not only will the radio interface be more efficient, it will also be more flexible.
 CPRI is a point-to-point interface, meaning that vendors will be exclusive within their own network.
 Whereas eCPRI will be an open interface, making it easier for carriers to mix and match vendor equipment, allowing more convergence in the industry as carriers complement networks with shared equipment.
 This is also a significant step in creating an open architecture within the radio access network (RAN).

-eCPRI and two core principles of O RAN are: Virtualization and Openness.
+eCPRI and Two Core Principles of O RAN: Virtualization and Openness

 O-RAN utilizes interfaces built on the eCPRI specification framework; Where Ethernet enables virtualization by allowing fronthaul traffic to switch between physical nodes using common off-the-shelf networking equipment. eCPRI enables ORAN’s goal of maximizing the use of off-the-shelf hardware and minimizing the use of proprietary hardware.